TRS may need support of others to win GHMC Mayoral election | Politics

 However, the TRS may not be too keen on joining hands with the AIMIM, as the BJP, during the GHMC poll campaign had accused the ruling party of having an unholy alliance with the Asaduddin Owaisi-led party.
 The AIMIM staying away from the Mayoral election would also help the cause of TRS.

 Separately, the newly-elected GHMC ward members would have to wait till February to take oath as the term of present body ends on February 10.
-In the GHMC polls, TRS won 55, while the BJP, AIMIM and Congress secured 48, 44 and two wards respectively.PTI SJR NVG ROH ROH
+In the GHMC polls, TRS won 55, while the BJP, AIMIM and Congress secured 48, 44 and two wards respectively.PTI SJR NVG ROH NVG NVG

 - READ MORE ON: